 THE LITURGY: The service for weddings at St. John's is “The Celebration and Blessing of a Marriage” from the Book of Common Prayer.
 Among the several options you may choose for your service is the Celebration of Holy Eucharist.
 The Prayer Book service allows for an easy inclusion of this sacrament and it adds approximately 20 minutes to the length of the service.
 Texts usually are from Holy Scripture, The Book of Common Prayer, or texts congruent with them (BCP p.
 14), though other prayers, readings, and appropriate poems and writings are permitted with permission.

 MUSIC: Normally the Parish Organist plays for weddings.
 His name is Dr. Anthony Antolini (207-354-2263).
 Please schedule an appointment with him to discuss appropriate music for your wedding.
 All music should be consistent with the high standards of the liturgy and of good taste.
 Texts usually are from Holy Scripture, The Book of Common Prayer, or texts congruent with them (BCP p.
 14), though appropriate poems and writings are acceptable.
 It is appropriate to recognize the corporate nature of the service by choosing hymns to be part of your wedding.
 All music should be consistent with the high standards of the liturgy and of good taste.
 A list of suggested hymns is available.
 Any request for an organist other than the Parish Organist must be approved by the Rector and the Parish Organist.
 In such cases the traditional ‘bench fee' will be charged.
 Arrangements for additional instrumentalists should be made through the Parish Organist.

 FLOWERS: Flowers are the responsibility of the bride and groom.
-Once one has a florist it is important to let our Altar Guild know what you are planning.
+Once one has a florist, it is important to let our Altar Guild know what you are planning.
 You can also arrange for the Altar Guild to arrange your flowers if desired.
 There are some restrictions to our space here at St. John’s and it is important that we be able to work with your florist.
 Altar flowers can be left at the church following the ceremony to be used for Sunday services.
 The Altar Guild contact person is Kathy Cuthbertson 354-8908. (artificial flowers are not used at St. John's)